tolgaozkurt/nonlinearity_measure/README.md

 All necessary info to run the code is given within the comments in nsamdf_nonlinear_measure.m.

 Please refer to and cite the paper below if you utilize this code in your work.
-All necessary info about the nonlinearity measure can be found in the paper.
+All necessary info about the nonlinearity measure itself can be found in the paper:

 T.E. Özkurt, H. Akram, L. Zrinzo, P. Limousin, T. Foltynie, A. Oswal, V. Litvak, "Identification of nonlinear features in cortical and subcortical signals of Parkinson's disease patients", Neuroimage, 2020.